prescottprue/cypress-firebase/README.md

 #### cy.login

-Login to Firebase using custom auth token
+Login to Firebase using custom auth token.

+To specify a tenant ID, either pass the ID as a parameter to `cy.login`, or set it as environment variable `TEST_TENANT_ID`.
+Read more about [Firebase multi-tenancy](https://firebase.google.com/docs/reference/admin/node/admin.auth.Tenant).

 ##### Examples